-References to energy labelling in this document have not been derived from ECOPLIANT nor based on the collective experience of the MSAs participating in EEPLIANT, so users are invited to provide feedback and advice for how these sections can be further developed.
+References to energy labelling in this document have not been derived from ECOPLIANT but are part-based based on the collective experience of the MSAs participating in EEPLIANT6.

+Users are invited to provide feedback and advice for how these sections can be further developed.

 The recommendations in these guidelines are not meant to infringe national legislation or national prioritisations.
-In addition, the recommendations are in many cases to be seen as good practices, and not always best practices, since it is not possible to define best practices that suit all Member States and all MSAs.
+In addition, the recommendations are in many cases good practices, and not always best practices, since it is not possible to define best practices that suit all Member States and all MSAs.

-1.2 Existing literature for MV&E of EU product legislation
+1.1 Existing literature for MV&E of EU product legislation